The queen of India's hill stations

 Practical Tips

-- Peak-season reality check: Darjeeling is small, steep and wildly popular, so in peak weeks, the Siliguri–Darjeeling drive can stretch far beyond the “usual” time thanks to traffic bottlenecks.
-Start transfers early, keep snacks/water handy and don’t schedule a tight same-day train/flight connection unless you enjoy anxiety as a hobby.
+Peak-season scheduling: Darjeeling is small, steep and wildly popular, so in peak weeks, the Siliguri–Darjeeling drive can stretch far beyond the usual time due to traffic bottlenecks.
+Start transfers early, keep snacks/water handy and avoid scheduling a tight same-day train/flight connection.

-- Altitude and Cold-Weather Game Plan: Darjeeling’s altitude is enough to make some travellers feel a little breathless on steep climbs, especially on day one.
-Take it easy your first afternoon, hydrate and save your most stair-heavy walks for day two.
+Altitude and Cold-Weather Game Plan: Darjeeling’s altitude is enough to make some travellers feel a little breathless on steep climbs, especially on day one.
+Take it easy your first afternoon, hydrate and save your most stair-heavy walks for subsequent days.

 Best Time to Visit

-Spring (March - June): The first peak season.
+Spring (March to June): The first peak season.
 The weather is pleasant and the skies are often clear, though occasional haze can obscure the mountains.

-Autumn (October - November): The second peak season and arguably the best.
+Autumn (October to November): The second peak season and arguably the best.
 The monsoon has washed the air clean, offering crystal-clear, guaranteed views of Kanchenjunga.
 The weather is crisp and cold.

-Avoid (July - September): The monsoon season.
+Avoid (July to September): The monsoon season.
 Heavy, persistent rain can cause landslides and the mountains are almost permanently hidden by clouds.